 4. Low, moderate, high—putting it all together and finding the right mix

 Finding the balance between mediums with different risk levels can be confusing.
-Here’s an actual example showing how the principle of diversifying risks looks like when applied to a dentist’s long-term marketing.
+Here is an actual example showing how the principle of diversifying risks looks like when applied to a dentist’s long-term marketing.

-Dr. Smith’s practice is general, she’s in an average market and is average in terms of her competitiveness with other practices.
-She’s been open for five years and has invested little into promotion.
-Here’s our counsel to Dr. Smith on budget allocation over the next six years.
+Dr. Smith’s practice is general, she is in an average market and is average in terms of her competitiveness with other practices.
+She has been open for five years and has invested little into promotion.

 5. Know the risk/reward going forward